 Just because median prices go up in the area doesn’t mean that the value of any local property also increases.

-It’s true, successful property investors need research and data to aid an investment decision, but it’s not enough on its own.
+It’s true, that successful property investors need research and data to aid an investment decision, but it’s not enough on its own.

 Investors also need to complement any applicable data with local area knowledge and expertise, plus experience and perspective in order to make the best-informed choices.

 Someone looking at data can make it say almost anything they want; the trick is knowing how to take that information and use it in conjunction with some practical experience in order to accurately make an investment decision.

-In other words, data and research is a critical step in getting ready to invest, but it is only one of the many important steps.
+In other words, data and research are critical steps in getting ready to invest, but it is only one of the many important steps.

 There is no substitute for practical experience.

 This is why Metropole’s buyer's agents are so valuable - because they bring the “art” part of the investment equation to property investors who have done internet and data research to cover the “science” part of the investment.

 They are ex-selling agents with on-the-ground experience and who understand the local markets and their drivers.